 Another reason for an establishment to keep passports is to make sure that the person won’t check out without paying.
 If you really don’t want to surrender your passport, you can just pay upfront.

 Is it really necessary to hand it over?

 It is the responsibility of the holder to take care of the passport.
-Loosing passport while traveling can put your self at risk and cause many trouble.
+Losing passport while travelling can put your self at risk and cause any trouble.